 The foundation of any great bourbon is its mash bill.
 While it must contain at least 51% corn, the choice of secondary grains is where a distiller’s artistry shines.
 Using rye adds a bold, spicy character, while wheat lends a softer, sweeter profile.
 Ultra-premium producers source only the highest-quality grains, knowing the final product depends on its ingredients.
 This expert craftsmanship, from grain selection to distillation, results in a bourbon that tells a story through its rich color, complex aroma, and long-lasting finish.
 These distinct profiles are perfect for creating exceptional bourbon cocktails or simply savoring neat.

-How Does Aging Affect Quality and Price?
+How Does Aging Affect a Bourbon’s Quality and Price?

 When it comes to bourbon, “age” is more than just a number on the bottle.
 It’s a story of transformation, where time, wood, and climate work together to create something truly special.
 This process directly influences not only the complex flavors in your glass but also the price you pay for the bottle.
 The relationship between aging, quality, and cost is a fascinating one, rooted in both science and simple economics.
 Understanding this connection is key to appreciating what makes an ultra-premium bourbon worth the investment.